AMTE2021/AMTE2021.github.io/panel.md

 ## Panel's chosen questions

+* Why should one chose to use AMT models?
+* What kinds of applications will benefit from using AMT models and programming systems?
+* Would AMT models replace MPI in the future?
 * Are AMT programs more difficult to debug because it is (1) more easy to create race conditions and (2) more difficult to get anything like a stack trace?
 What is being done to make debugging of large scale AMT applications easier.
 * What sort of language support is needed for AMT programming?
     - What advantage do newer languages like Go, Julia, etc. have for AMT programming and can/should they displace C++ for scientific applications?
     - Many languages have added "await" or some variant as new keywords for processing of asynchronous code.
 How important is this feature for the success of the AMT paradigm?
+* How to choose which AMT programming model among others?

 ## Outline